Goalkeeper (association football)

 Because the position requires different skills from the outfielders, goalkeepers train separately from their teammates and often work with a goalkeeping coach to develop their play.
-While outfielders typically must be in good cardiovascular shape to play up to 90 minutes in a match, a goalkeeper must be able to move quick and have fast feet for little bursts.
+While outfielders typically must be in good cardiovascular shape to play up to 90 minutes in a match, a goalkeeper must be able to move quickly and have fast feet for little bursts.
 During a match, goalkeepers may get a lot of action, usually in brief intervals, until their teammates can clear the ball out of the zone.
 During practice, goalkeepers focus heavily on footwork and being able to get up quickly after a save is made.
-It is important that a goalkeeper is able to get set, meaning feet shoulder width apart and on their toes, before the next shot comes their way, so they are able to react and make the save.
+A goalkeeper must be able to get set, meaning feet shoulder width apart and on their toes, before the next shot comes their way, so they can react and make the save.

-The squad number for a first-choice goalkeeper is commonly number 1, although they may wear any number between 1 and 99.
+As with all players, goalkeepers may wear any squad number, but the number 1 is almost always reserved for a team's first-choice goalkeeper, and the number 13 for the second-choice or backup goalkeeper.

+The goalkeeper is notably the only position that is not included in formations.
+This is because the goalkeeper is the only non-outfielder position and the only compulsory position in football.

+Though not essential, goalkeepers are typically tall players due to the height of the goal and the number of crosses, corners, and high shots in football.